 Returning to Michigan and performing with InSync Dance Theatre, Sukie earned an MFA at the University Of Arizona School Of Dance.
 She performed with Orts Theatre of Dance, Thom Lewis Dance, and New Articulations in Arizona as well as projects with Jenny Showalter, Suzy Guarino-Hall, and Ojeya Cruz Banks.
 After leading several K-12 public school dance programs.
 Sukie went on to found degrees in dance and dance education at Grand Canyon University, training culturally competent dance educators and blazing a trail as a social practice dance artist and decolonizing dance pedagogue within a socially conservative setting.

-Sukie serves with the Institute for Dunham Technique Certification as Chair of the Pedagogy Committee, supporting candidates in the process of becoming certified teachers of Dunham Technique.
+Sukie serves with the Institute for Dunham Technique Certification as Chair of the Portfolio Committee, supporting candidates in the process of becoming certified teachers of Dunham Technique.
 She also served for 10 years on the board of the Arizona Dance Education Organization as president and higher education representative, establishing empowering dance programs for youth including Dance @ The Core, the AzDEO College Expo, and the AzDEO Summer Leadership Camp.

 “After many efforts to arrive at some conclusive decision when thinking of dance, I have decided upon this, that dance is not a technique but a social act and that dance should return to where it first came from, which is the heart and soul of man, and man’s social living.”— Katherine Dunham